torte71/tmteststuff/armbian_images.md

       On the original image, "hwclock" always times out, even though gmac2phy is enabled in their configuration.
 So "we" are at least a bit better.

   - Power button
-    - Original image behaviour: Indentical
+    - Original image behaviour: Identical
-    - There is a power button, which behaves like an ACPI-power-button (press 3 seconds to power off, press again to power up) and there is a rk805-powerkey device detected and set up as input device, but I could not get any events from it, neiter in the original image, nor in this version.
+    - There is a power button, which behaves like an ACPI-power-button (press 3 seconds to power off, press again to power up) and there is a rk805-powerkey device detected and set up as input device. ~~but I could not get any events from it, neiter in the original image, nor in this version.~~
+      - Shutdown using this button *does* work, as long as aforementioned IRQ#33/IRQ#40 exception did not happen.

   - RTL8152-USB3-ethernet adapter on USB3-port
     - This specific usb-ethernet adapter tends to stop working in the usb3 port after some time.